nullgemm/globuf/readme.md

    (which implements Vulkan on top of metal)
    (It is not implemented yet)

-## Compiling
+## Re-generating the makefiles
 Edit and run the `gen` scripts in the `make` folder.
 You will be prompted for a context type and wether to cross-compile or not.

+## Compiling
-Then simply run the makefile created at the root of the repository:
+Simply run the makefiles created at the root of the repository:
 ```
 make -f makefile_BACKEND_CONTEXT_NATIVE
 ```